LucasDelfino92/morrowindsharp/mw#.md

 Creatures and NPCs affected by a disabling magic effect (like Paralyze) will gain a temporary immunity after a configurable period of time.

 [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248)
 Modifies movement speeds when strafing or backpedaling so that they are more realistic.
-NPCs and player alike will no longer be able to fire volleys of arrows while running backwards to safety.
+NPCs and players alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.

 [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673)
 Makes it so that repair hammers can only be used by activating an anvil, and prongs used by activating a forge.
 Optionally makes NPCs' equipped gear damaged to <20% condition when they die.